eriktmidtun/TTM4110-Pyse-lab2/README.md

 # TTM4110-Pyse-lab2

+## Final score: 95/100

-sim files need simula
+sim files need simula and a simula compiler.
+We did not use it for this lab, only as implementation examples.

-The lab files is in the folder lab2.
+The python lab files is in the folder lab2.
 Other files are just examples.
 TTM4110_labs-2.pdf is the lab task. model.png is the model we implemented.

 Python files needs pip packages: